lsprangers/implementations-and-systems-design/nn_and_llm/EMBEDDINGS.md

         - In this way we can reuse the embedding for the word "embeddings", which will save space over time
         - `em` in this scenario is the same as the one in "go get em" because it's at the start, but `###bed` is not equivalent to `bed` in the sentence `I went to bed`
         - Tokenizer will continuously try to split words it doesn't know, and as a worst case fallback decompose into letters
-    - TODO: Check above, I think that's right but might miss some stuff about WordPiece
 - There are special tokens throughout which help us to have dynamic input representations and language modeling tasks
     - `[CLS]` represents a ***special classification token*** to represent start of sentences, our final end sentences, and tokens we wish to predict
         - The final hidden state for this token represents our aggregate sequence representation for the entire sentence for classification tasks
             - It should have all of hte info of the sentence, and would be the feature input to our classification layer
     - `[SEP]` marks the separation of two sentences
         - We utilize this with a *learned embedding vector* to update embeddings whether they're in sentence A or B
-            - This is just another piece of [Attention](#attention), except here the attended to portion is sentence placement, which would affect our tokens vector by updating it with sentence A or B context
+            - This is just another piece of [Attention](./ATTENTION.md#attention), except here the attended to portion is sentence placement, which would affect our tokens vector by updating it with sentence A or B context
 - Our input representation is created by summing the token, segment, and positional embeddings - $SUM(T_i, S_i, P_i)$
     - Basically it's a representation of our token's actual word embedding, it's sentence, and it's position in the sentence
     - TODO: `[CLS]` token is just at the front - I thought this wold be at the end?
 Why would we use the final hidden layer of the first token?